haproxytech/kubernetes-ingress/documentation/custom-resources.md

 # Custom Resources

 - In order to use custom resources, you will need to apply/update resource [definitions](../crs/definition/)
-- Custom Resources are used by Ingress Controller to implement HAProxy concepts like (backend, frontend, http rules, etc) which are all available under the `ingress.v1.haproxy.org` API.
+- Custom Resources are used by Ingress Controller to implement HAProxy concepts like (backend, frontend, http rules, etc) which are all available under the `ingress.v1.haproxy.org` or `ingress.v3.haproxy.org` API.
 - Current implementation relies on the [client-native](https://github.com/haproxytech/client-native) library and its [models](https://github.com/haproxytech/client-native/tree/master/models) to [configure HAProxy](https://cbonte.github.io/haproxy-dconv/2.4/configuration.html#4.1).
 - Custom resources are meant to **replace annotations** when possible.
 So they will have **precedance** when used.
   *Example:* if the backend resource is used no backend annotation will be processed which means a backend cannot be configured by mixing both the backend resource and backend annotations.